gptod/OT-FV/README.md

 # Computation of Optimal Transport with finite volumes.

-This code implements the scheme presented in the paper "Computation of Optimal Transport with finite volumes" (https://hal.archives-ouvertes.fr/hal-03032446), for the approximate solution of the L2 optimal trasport problem with finite volumes discretization.
+Approximate solution of the dynamical form of the L2 optimal trasport problem with finite volumes discretization.
+This code implements the scheme presented in: A. Natale, and G. Todeschi, "Computation of Optimal Transport with Finite Volumes", arxiv preprint, arXiv:2012.00349 (https://arxiv.org/abs/2012.00349).

 The files "geod.m" and "convergence.m" are the main sources. "geod.m" is the code which can be used to perform general tests (as the ones contained in the paper),